1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Alpha 1 Anti Trypsin Deficiency?

-Alpha 1 Anti Trypsin Deficiency (AATD) is an inherited disorder caused by a mutation in the SERPINA1 gene.
-It results in low levels of the alpha-1 antitrypsin protein, which normally protects your lungs from damage and prevents abnormal protein buildup in your liver.
+Alpha 1 Anti Trypsin Deficiency (AATD) is a genetic disease that may be described by the mutation of SERPINA1 gene.
+It also causes a decline in the levels of the alpha-1 antitrypsin protein since the one that normally assists in stopping the destruction of your lungs and the overproduction of proteins in your liver.

 Common Symptoms